 The construction work was performed while the terminal was fully operational.
 The terminal was first built in 1984 and this was its first major renovation.
 The project added approximately 45,000ft² of space in the terminal and incorporated a $140m, in-line baggage security screening facility.

-A $270m elevator and escalator modernisation programme was initiated at the terminal in May 2009 and is expected to be completed in June 2016.
-Contractor for the project is W.E.
+A $270m elevator and escalator modernisation programme was initiated at the terminal in May 2009.
+The contractor for the project is W.E.
 O’Neil Construction.
 Equipment for the project will be provided by KONE and Schindler.

 The renovation was designed to make the terminal more comfortable and convenient with interior improvements that included upgrades to the lower / arrivals level lobby and concourses for inbound international passengers, restrooms, accessibility measures for passengers with disabilities, new elevators and escalators, new paging and clearer signage, better temperature control and ventilation, fire and life safety systems and electrical systems.